GiveTwice/product-info-fetcher/README.md

 1. First attempt a normal HTTP request
 2. If blocked with a 403 status, automatically retry using a headless Chrome browser
 3. Parse the resulting HTML as usual

+Use `enableHeadlessFallback()` when you're unsure if the site has bot protection and want to try the faster HTTP request first.

 **Requirements:**